"Hell of a fest and weekend." - Paul von Stoetzel (MN), 2019 winner, Best Adaptation

 You must retain at least one copy of the submitted material, and you understand that all material we receive cannot and will not be returned under any circumstances.

-Required length of your work: Feature – (31 to 140 pages), Shorts – (up to 30 pages).
+Required length of your work: Feature – (31 to 140 pages), Shorts – (up to 30 pages), and Teleplays - (up to 85 pages).
 If a screenplay of more than 120 pages is submitted, the contest judge in his/her discretion may not consider or read pages beyond page 120.
 Entrants are encouraged to tighten up their work to meet these required lengths.

 All entries must be received by the listed Final Deadline.
 Poe Film Festival is not responsible for late, lost, unacceptably formatted, corrupt, or incorrect submissions.
 To assure proper handling of scripts and entry fees, writers are encouraged to submit through an account at FilmFreeway.